la.plume CMS Help

 The navigation menu

-Except for 'home' and 'contact', the navigation menu is listed alphabetically.
+Except for 'home' and 'contact', the navigation menu is listed alphabetically unless you set it to manual in Setup.

 Note!
 The first line text banner can be made into a horizontal sub-menu by entering hyperlinks.
 This might be useful, for example, in a particular series of pages which require inter-linking.